 Do you have alternative ways for customers to get through a transaction without touching the keypad?

 Customers may opt to purchase items with Apple Pay or with credits cards that offer contactless, “tap and pay” technology at the point-of-sale.
-Customers may also shop online, and until further notice, there will be free delivery on any purchase on Walgreens.com, with no minimum purchase required.
-We are also cleaning our keypads frequently throughout the day.
+Customers may also shop online at Walgreens.com, with free delivery on any purchases over $35.

 Are you taking extra precautions to keep your stores clean?

-Stores are increasing the frequency of daily cleaning procedures including cleaning high-traffic areas counter tops and point-of-sale terminals, with additional deep cleaning being conducted by a professional cleaning service at all stores.
+Stores have been increasing the frequency of daily cleaning procedures including cleaning high-traffic areas counter tops and point-of-sale terminals, with additional deep cleaning being conducted by a professional cleaning service at all stores.
 Our team members are taking appropriate protective steps such as wearing gloves during this cleaning process all distribution centers are proactively pushing out additional cleaning and sanitization items to stores nationwide for team member use.
-We're also removed multi-use testers for beauty products and will not be offering makeover services at this time.

 Are Walgreens photo kiosks still open?